 Hello, Spring?
 Where are you?
 I love winter, but definitely don’t love winters into April.

 I guess soup season is still in full swing, so warm up with this Red Lentil Soup.
 It’s a good way to end soup season; on a high note!

 The spices in this recipe will take over your kitchen, in a wonderful way, and they will warm you right up.
 Trust me!
 I used Turmeric, Coriander and Cumin Seed from Spice Islands, Chipotle Chili Pepper from McCormick, Fenugreek Seeds from Frontier Co-op, Bay leaves from Private Selection and Black Mustard Seeds from Amazon.

-I love using leftovers to create a totally different type of meal.
+Using leftovers to create a totally different type of meal is totally my jam!

 This is a vegan recipe too.
 If you’d like to keep it that way, hold the croutons and the egg.